Skip to main content

 At the back of the first aisle is the bulk foods area, with nuts, dried fruit, and packaged snacks.

-Also tucked away in the back corner of the store is the olive bar, a nice touch that's at least $1/lb cheaper than most supermarkets'.
-Also, look at all that fresh cheese!
-Nothing beats good, fresh feta or mozzarella.
+Also tucked away in the back corner of the store is the olive bar, a nice touch that also includes some fresh cheeses including feta and mozzarella.

 Large Boar's Head deli in the back of the store, with the small dairy department just next to it.

-Just next to the main deli counter is this smaller counter, which looks to sell salads and other premade dishes.
+Just next to the main deli counter is this smaller counter, which sells salads and other premade dishes.

 More specialty items.
-This farmers market doesn't use typical grocery shelving and tags each item individually, because the selection varies based on what they order each week as opposed to having a single "set" of items and prices that's sold regularly.
+This farmers market doesn't use typical grocery shelving and tags each item individually, because the selection seems to vary based on what they order each week as opposed to having a single "set" of items and prices that's sold regularly.

-Lots of locally-baked specialty breads available near the deli here, although you're also able to choose from a standard selection of America's Bakery and Teixeira's Bakery rolls delivered fresh every morning.
-Most are 3/$1.
+Lots of locally-baked specialty breads available near the deli here, although you're also able to choose from a standard selection of America's Bakery and Teixeira's Bakery rolls delivered fresh.

 Closer look at dairy in the back corner, as well as a small cheese/packaged deli selection.
 Looks like there's some more nice fresh mozzarella here too.
 We're looking towards the back wall here.